5 secret ingredients to better focus at work

 Valeriia Bugaiova Kd3bsvlguio Unsplash 1024x683

-Neuropsychologist Kim Willment says that “practicing mindfulness has been shown to rewire the brain so that attention is stronger in everyday life” ().
+Neuropsychologist Kim Willment says that “practicing mindfulness has been shown to rewire the brain so that attention is stronger in everyday life” (Harvard).
 Mindfulness meditation, wellness, and deep breathing have a lot to do with focusing your mind and attention on the present moment.
 If you’ve been struggling with an attention deficit for a while, a little bit of brain training to focus through activities like these could be greatly beneficial.
 Not to mention that it's great for your mental health!
-Think about downloading apps like or to help get you started.
+Think about downloading apps like Headspace or Calm to help get you started.

 This meeting could have been an email